 Baking in a bundt pan is perhaps the biggest challenge for a high protein almond-flour based cake.
 I have a few tips for you and it works PERFECTLY!
 (Since original post, I have changed this from a paste to using butter).

-- Freeze the pan once the paste is applied.
-This helps set the paste, so it doesn’t run into a pool of grease.
+- Freeze the pan once the paste or butter is applied.

 - Make a cardboard template to slip down onto the cake to hold it in place while you are releasing the cake.
 This way, the cake won’t suddenly drop!
 Place the top over cake, hold with one hand and turn over.
 You can also use a cake board or anything like that to put over cake when you turn it over,

 This is what you want your bundt cake to look like when you turn it over!

 There are a few decisions to make about this cake.
 Fresh or frozen raspberries.
 Seeds or not seeds.
 Heavy cream cheese glaze (the way that famous bundt company does it) a cream cheese glaze or a water glaze.